sap-tutorials/Tutorials/tutorials/cp-cf-fundamentals/cp-cf-fundamentals.md

 time: 15
 ---

-## Prerequisites
- - Know the fundamentals of the SAP Cloud platform
- - Understand Platform as a Service (`PasS`)

 ## Details
 ### You will learn
-  - What is Cloud Foundry&trade;
+  - What is Cloud Foundry
   - Details about the Platform as a Service (PaaS)
   - How Cloud Foundry assembles and runs your applications
   - About the Service Marketplace, and services provided by SAP